Games of the XXI Olympiad (album)

 Games of the XXI Olympiad is the fourth album by Melbourne electronica band Black Cab.
 It was released in 2014.

-The album continues the theme of their 2009 Call Signs album, which was inspired by Cold War-era East Germany, with the new album themed on the 1976 Montreal Olympics, where a state-sanctioned regimen of performance-enhancing drugs produced a generation of chemically superhuman East German athletes.
+The album continues the theme of their 2009 Call Signs album, which was inspired by Cold War-era East Germany, with the new album themed on the 1976 Montreal Olympics, where a state-sanctioned regimen of performance-enhancing substances produced a generation of chemically superhuman East German athletes.
 A version of the album was prepared for release in 2012 but was abandoned when the band decided it was neither complete nor very good.
-Songs were stripped down and extended, in the process transforming "Supermädchen" from four minutes to almost 10.
+Songs were stripped down and extended, in the process transforming "Supermädchen" from four minutes to almost ten.

 The album, far more electronica-based than its predecessors, was produced in multiple sessions with different producers and mixers, including Woody Annison, Simon Polinski and former Death in Vegas member Tim Holmes.
 Two earlier singles, "Combat Boots" (2011) and "Sexy Polizei" (2010) were also included.